Płaszów Concentration Camp in Kraków

 The Scales from my Eyes

-Instead I discovered he’s hunting humans from the balcony of his villa, taking potshots at the Jews he deemed deserving of immediate execution, at the lesser know ‘Płaszów Concentration Camp’ on the outskirts of Kraków and not far from Schindler’s factory (pictures below).
+Instead, I discovered he was hunting human beings from the balcony of his villa at the lesser-known Płaszów Concentration Camp, on the outskirts of Kraków and not far from Schindler’s factory (pictures below).
+From there, survivors recalled how he would casually take aim at prisoners he believed deserved immediate execution.

 The Grey House, Plaszow Concentration Camp